wadpac/GGIR/CONTRIBUTING.md

 #### Committing the changes to the master branch

-The last step would be committing and pushin your changes to github and making a pull request as with any other contribution to the package.
+The last step would be committing and pushing your changes to github and making a pull request as with any other contribution to the package.
 Note that, running the `pkgdown::build_site()` function will edit the files within the docs folder, and probably add some new files.
 This only applies when editing information from the